-- It measures understanding of a concept or central idea - It can be more formal and produces standardized results - It is used to improve the teaching and learning process - The data is used for tracking and target setting and measures progress and achievement over time - It helps with diagnosing where individual support may be needed
+- It measures understanding of concepts, central ideas, lines of inquiry and skills taught through the units of inquiry - It can be more formal and produces standardized results - It is used to improve the teaching and learning process - The data is used for tracking and target setting and measures progress and achievement over time - It helps with diagnosing where individual support may be needed.

-What does it look like in the PYP Classroom?
+What does it look like in the PYP classroom?

-- Rubrics and check-lists with set criteria.
-Used to determine understanding of a unit's central idea and lines of inquiry or subject specific concept - PYP 6 exhibition - Standardized test under formal conditions once a year (GL TESTS English and Maths) - Performance tasks demonstrating what a student knows and/or can do.
-Accompanied by a rubric specific skills and/or ability are assessed
+- Takes place during and / or at the end of a unit - Ideally prompts students towards action - Can be individual and / or group work - Rubrics and checklists with set criteria.
+Used to determine understanding of a unit's central idea and lines of inquiry or subject specific concept. - PYP 6 exhibition. - Standardized test under formal conditions for English proficiency. - Performance tasks demonstrating what a student knows and/or can do.
+Accompanied by a rubric specific skills and/or ability are assessed.